 Tessa’s Recipe Rundown

-Taste: The perfect balance of sweetness and spice that’s quintessential to this time of year!
+TASTE: The perfect balance of sweetness and spice that’s quintessential to this time of year!

-Ease: Very easy!
+EASE: So easy!
 You can make the cookies ahead of time and freeze them, too.

 This post may contain affiliate links.
 Read our disclosure policy.